 The future of service meshes

 Istio can help to monitor and manage microservices applications.
-But the fact that it's relatively complex to use, may negatively impact application performance and can complicate performance monitoring and troubleshooting mean that Istio has clear downsides, too.
+But the fact that it's relatively complex to use, may negatively impact application performance, and can complicate performance monitoring and troubleshooting mean that Istio has clear downsides, too.

 Again, in the past, admins used Istio despite its downsides because it was the only way to achieve deep visibility into microservices apps.
 But that's no longer true today, thanks to the emergence of eBPF.

 eBPF is a tool for running sandboxed programs directly in Linux kernel space.
 From there, the programs have deep visibility into anything hosted on a Linux system – including individual microservices.
 The programs also run extremely efficiently, and because they are sandboxed, they present very low security risks.
+This means that eBPF can do many of the same things as Istio, except more easily and efficiently.
+Rather than running Istio proxies in sidecars to monitor microservices, you could use eBPF programs.

 This is why we tend to think that the future of microservices monitoring and observability will involve less Istio sidecars and more eBPF.
 Service meshes may continue to have their selling points – for instance, they are currently easier to deploy and manage than eBPF, thanks to more mature service mesh tooling – but going forward, Kubernetes admins won't have to choose between microservices visibility on the one hand and performance on the other.
 With eBPF, unlike traditional service meshes, they get the best of both worlds.